AQMpolyface/blipsh/README.md

 1. You need the [V language](https://github.com/vlang/v) installed.
 Follow the instructions on the V website to install it.
 2. Download the `uishell` code (Clone this repository).
-3. Build the project  with this (for better perf):  `v . -prod -gc none`
+3. Build the project  with this:
+`
+v install raylib
+v . -prod -gc none
+`

 ## Configuration